Your Guide to Skin Cycling: How to Mix Actives Without Overdoing It

 Product Recommendations:

-• For Experienced Users: Prescription tretinoin or retinaldehyde for stronger results.
+For Experienced Users: Take the step up to prescription tretinoin or retinaldehyde for stronger results.
 I’m currently using prescription tretinoin, but only after having used retinol and retinaldehyde first for a period of about 5-6 years.

 PRO TIP: Apply retinoids on completely dry skin to reduce irritation.
 If still too strong, try the sandwich method of applying a moisturizer before and after your retinoid.
 Always follow up with a moisturizer.